 - ONLY CCHS spirit attire is permitted on spirit days. - Students not choosing to participate are to wear school attire required on a typical school day. - Jeans, slacks, or athletic pants which are neat and clean and NOT form fitting.
-Pants may not have holes or rips of any kind. - No pajama-style pants. - Girls may wear capris. - Students may wear athletic shorts during the months of August, September, October, May, and June only.
-Shorts must be of an appropriate length No spandex shorts. - No yoga pants.
-No leggings. - Athletic shoes are acceptable if neat and clean. - No hats are to be worn in the building.
+Pants may not have holes or rips of any kind. - No slippers. - Girls may wear capris. - Students may wear athletic shorts during the months of August, September, October, May, and June only.
+Shorts must be finger-tip length and appropriate.
+No spandex shorts. - No yoga pants.
+No leggings.
+No pajama-style pants. - Athletic shoes are acceptable if neat and clean. - Undergarments must be covered at all times. - No hats are to be worn in the building.